Product Led Growth

 Product-Usage Segmentation Criteria

-A successful Product-Led Growth strategy requires the establishment of PQL criteria.
-This is the only way to balance Sales’ involvement in the customer journey.
-Product-Led organizations’ acknowledge that.
-Those businesses rely on product data to segment users in-app.
+A successful Product-Led Growth strategy requires the establishment of PQL criteria to balance Sales’ involvement in the customer journey.
+Product-Led organizations’ acknowledge that and rely on product data to segment users in-app.
 Something that allows them to establish Time-to-Value per user-role and discover growth opportunities.
-In case you’re wondering how to get there, the monitoring of usage patterns in regards to user-role, use case and proficiency levels is a good foundation to adopt when streamlining PQL criteria.

 Adopt the Required Technology Stack